+Franking of the Delesson the sure Maka

 Explication of the Relevant laws or Note

 ICCAT requirements actions taken by the internal regulations

 (per 16-01) CPC for the purposes (if applicable)

-- of implementation
+of implementation

-1. Catch reporting (para 5) Since May 2015 and The ICCAT BET data have
+1. Catch reporting (para 5) Since May 2015 and The ICCAT BET data

-at the end of each Convention is part been reported
+at the end of each Convention is part have been

-quarter the catches of our legislation, for the 1st
+quarter the catches of of our legislation, reported for

-of BET are officially since it was ratified quarter of
+BET are officially since it was ratified the 2nd

-communicated to the in December 2014.
-2017.
+communicated to the in December 2014. quarter of

 Commission.

-2. Implementation of the area/time The four vessels The reports

-closure (para 38), including implemented the issued by the

-control and inspection measures area/time closure.
-Observers

-Fishing trips made during the

-between 1 January 2017 closure

-and 28 February are available.

-were covered by an

-Ocean Eye Observer.

-3. Use and limitation of FADs (para Last year, the vessels Reports are

-16) used on average available on

-between 350 and the active

-420 active FADs.
-FADs for each

-Since May 2017, a vessel flying

-decreasing trend has the national

-been observed. flag.

-4. CPC Scientific Observer (para 39 All the trips of The reports

-4. and Annex 5) Salvadorian vessels are submitted

-and Annex 5)

-are covered by an to the Spanish

-Observer of the Oceanographic

-Ocean Eye Institute, with

-programme and which there is

-AZTI. a an

-agreement to

-carry out

-studies.

-5. Quota transfers (para 8) Not applicable for El

-Salvador.

-6. Capacity management (para 12) El Salvador has The

-1 maintained a limit on Commission

-authorised vessels authorised in

-and to date there has 2016 a

-not been any maximum of 4

-substitution. purse seiners

-Substitution. for El

-Salvador.

-7. Maximum by gatab limit El Salvador does not Our national Saivauul.

-/.
-Maximum by-catch limit

-established for non-authorized allow vessels flying legislation

-vessels (para 27) under its flag to take establishes

-catches of species for penalties for illegal

-which they are not and unregulated

-authorised. fishing.

-TROPICAL TUNA VESSEL FLEET Fleet (number of vessels) Estimated capacity
+2018.

+2. Implementation of the area/time The four vessels ICCAT The reports

+closure (para 38), including control implemented the Recommendation issued by

+and inspection measures area/time closure.
+16-01. the

+Fishing trips made Observers

+between 1 January during the

+and 28 February 2018

+were covered by an closure are

+Ocean Eye Observer. available.

+3. Use and limitation of FADs (para 16) This year, the vessels Reports are

+used on average available on

+between 295 and 365 the active

+active FADs.
+FADs for

+each vessel

+flying the

+national

+flag.

+1

+L

+4. CPC Scientific Observer (para 39 and Annex 5) All the trips of Salvadorian vessels are covered by an Observer of Sea Eye programme.
+The reports are processed by AZTI, with which there is a an agreement to carry out studies.
+5. Quota transfers (para 8) Not applicable for El Salvador.
+6. Capacity management (para 12) El Salvador has maintained a limit on authorised vessels and to date there has not been any substitution.
+The Commission authorised in 2016 a maximum of 4 purse seiners for El Salvador.
+7. Maximum by-catch limit established for non-authorized vessels (para 27) El Salvador does not have any additional vessels in the ICCAT area, only the purse seiners that are authorised to catch tropical tunas.
+Our national legislation establishes penalties for IUU fishing.

+TROPICAL TUNA VESSEL FLEET eet (num ber of ves Estimated capacity

 Туре 2017 2018 2019 2020 Unit (type of capacity) 2017 2018 2019 2020

 Purse seiner over 40m 4 4 GRT 8048 8048

 Purse seiner between 20 and 40m 0 0

 Purse seiner less than 20m 0 0

 Longliner over 40m 0 0

 Longliner between 20 and 40m 0 0

 Longliner less than 20m 0 0

 Baitboat 20m or greater 0 0

 Baitboat less than 20m 0 0

 Handline 20m or greater 0 0

 Handline less than 20m 0 0

 Harpoon 20m or greater 0 0

 Harpoon less than 20m 0 0

 Sport/recreational 0 0

 Other (please specify) 0 0

 Total fishing capacity

 Support vessels (not authorised to catch tuna, but assist in fishing operations) 0 0

 Quota

 Initial Quota 1575 1575

 Quota transfer to XX (if applicable) 0 0

 Quota transfer from XX (if applicable) 0 0

 Adjusted total quota (if applicable) 0 0